kwill39/Recordian/README.md

 # Recordian
-(Check out the [Recordian wiki](https://github.com/kwilliams3/Recordian/wiki) to learn why and how Recordian was developed!)

-## Introduction
+### Introduction
-Recordian is an application that acts as a work logbook - helping you keep a consistent record of details pertaining to each work day.
-Recordian was originally created for my father as a solution to the problems he encountered while trying to maintain a paperback logbook.
+Recordian is the application that helps you keep a record of your work logs so you never miss a beat!
+Recordian acts as a work logbook that helps you keep a consistent record of details pertaining to each work day.
+I created Recordian for my father as a solution to the problems he encountered while trying to maintain a paperback logbook.
+Check out the [Recordian wiki](https://github.com/kwilliams3/Recordian/wiki) for more information about why and how Recordian was developed!

-## Advantages of Using Recordian
+### Advantages of Using Recordian

 1. Create work logs quickly
 ![New Log Image](https://github.com/kwilliams3/Recordian-Images/blob/master/version3/screenshots/newLog.png)